BerliozFramework/QueueManager/README.md

 }
 ```

+TIP: `JobHandlerManager` accept a wildcard "*" at the end of job name.

 ### Worker

 The `Worker` class is the main part of the **Berlioz Queue Manager** and is responsible for processing jobs from a queue